AlexTkDev/AlexTkDev/README.md

 - **Telegram**: [https://t.me/Aleksandr_Tk](https://t.me/Aleksandr_Tk)

-## :bulb: My philosophy
+## My philosophy

 I believe that good code is code that is easy to read and maintain.
 Continuous learning and sharing knowledge with the community is what drives me in the world of technology.

 ---

-Thank you for visiting my profile!
-If you have questions or suggestions, feel free to contact me.
+:speech_balloon: Thank you for visiting my profile!
+If you have questions or suggestions, feel free to contact me. :iphone: